novatr9/UKBiobank_info/UKB_RAP/Billing/01-Individual_Billing_Setup.md

 This file instructs a PI on how to set up single-payer billing for projects on UKB RAP.

 # Instructions:
 0. Create an AMS and RAP accounts (separate processes).
-Please check
+Please see _UKB_RAP/01-Instructions-for-signing-up-for-UKB-RAP.md_ for instructions on starting on UKB RAP.
 1. Click on your profile/avatar on the top right
 2. Click billing from the dropdown
 3. Click the account you'd like to set up billing for and select "Start setup"